 My husband has been procrastinating about draining the pool to fix something in it.
 I constantly hear him telling the kids, the neighbor, his parents, his friends… "Oh, I gotta drain the pool, Oh; I gotta get a permit from the city to do that."
 I know he's expecting me to do all this and quite frankly… it's his project to take care of.

 But, let's look into why he is procrastinating.
-I’m sure he feels overwhelmed and there’s the lack of motivation since it’s not fun.
+I know he doesn't want to do it because it's no fun going to the City to get a permit, then going to the pool store to rent a pump, then hooking it up, and so on.
 For him to overcome procrastination, he'll need to take responsibility and the necessary steps to complete the job.

 So, how do we work on overcoming procrastination since we all have things we don't want to do, but have to do?